rtcornwell/cdp-ranger-obs/README.md

 Overview of Ranger plugin for OBS service on open Telekom Cloud

-• ranger-obs-plugin: Provides a service definition plugin on the Ranger server.
+**ranger-obs-plugin:** Provides a service definition plugin on the Ranger server.
 It provides OBS service permission control on the Ranger side; After the plug-in is deployed, users can fill in the appropriate permissions policy on the Control page of Ranger.

-• ranger-obs-service: The service provides an RPC interface that verifies permissions locally after receiving an authentication request from hadoop-obs/ranger-obs-client; It periodically synchronizes permission policies from the Ranger server
+**ranger-obs-service:** The service provides an RPC interface that verifies permissions locally after receiving an authentication request from hadoop-obs/ranger-obs-client; It periodically synchronizes permission policies from the Ranger server

-• ranger-obs-client: Hadoop-obs integrates this plugin to forward requests that require permission validation to the ranger-obs-service
+**ranger-obs-client:** Hadoop-obs integrates this plugin to forward requests that require permission validation to the ranger-obs-service

-Development Environment requirements (JAVA) Development Kits for Java
+# Development Environment requirements (JAVA)

+  Development Kits for Java
   JDK 1.8.0 X86_64
   JRE 1.8.0 X86_64
   Apache Maven 3.8
   Visual Studio Code from Microsoft

-Source code compilation
+# Source code compilation

 1. git clone <https://github.com/rtcornwell/cdp-ranger-obs>
 2. mvn clean package -D maven.test.skip=true
 3. Generate the following components using Maven in the root directory.
 The pom.xml file has been updated with required libraries including the HuaweiCloud libraries in maven repository.

- ranger-obs/ranger-obs-client/target/ranger-obs-client-0.1.0.jar
+* ranger-obs/ranger-obs-client/target/ranger-obs-client-0.1.0.jar
- ranger-obs/ranger-obs-plugin/target/ranger-obs-plugin-0.1.0.tar.gz
+* ranger-obs/ranger-obs-plugin/target/ranger-obs-plugin-0.1.0.tar.gz
- ranger-obs/ranger-obs-service/target/ranger-obs-service-0.1.0.tar.gz
+* ranger-obs/ranger-obs-service/target/ranger-obs-service-0.1.0.tar.gz

-Installation on Cloudera Cluster
+# Installation on Cloudera Cluster

 Gather the following information from your apache ranger installation: